 Even when every precaution is taken, leaking tanks and equipment can release ammonia gas into the air.
 Once released, ammonia gas mixes with humidity and creates a dangerous vapor cloud.
 The vapor is lighter than air and can quickly accumulate to toxic levels before the odor is detected by human senses.
 At low concentrations, ammonia gas exposure can start to cause eye or respiratory irritation in approximately 10 minutes.
 As the concentration of ammonia gas increases, the time it takes for issues to occur is shortened significantly.

 Proper preventative measures are imperative to protect workers from the dangerous effects of ammonia gas.
-The most effective way to prevent issues is by installing ammonia gas detectors in manufacturing and storage areas.
-These devices are designed to provide continuous monitoring of ammonia gas concentrations and trigger an alarm or signal when levels become too high.
+The most effective way to prevent issues is by installing ammonia leak detectors in manufacturing and storage areas.
+These ammonia gas monitor devices provide continuous readings of NH3 gas concentrations and trigger an alarm or signal when levels become too high.